 In terms of new discoveries that made it onto this playlist, I have to say there weren’t that many.
 Turns out I actually knew way more of The Beatles’ songs than I realised.
 So there are only 7 songs in the playlist that were new to me.
 I won’t go through all 7, but I will say that my favourite of the new tracks was Do You Want To Know A Secret from Please Please Me (1963).
 I also had a great time discovering Taxman from Revolver (1966).
 I’d never heard the song before but the bassline for it was SO familiar to me.
 I did a quick search and ended up finding out that The Jam sampled it in their song Start! which must’ve been where I knew it from.
 Pretty cool.

 As well as the complete new discoveries, there were a few tracks that I didn’t know the name of but knew the tune.
-I found myself say ‘ohhh! so THAT’S what it’s called!’ so many times while I was listening to their albums.
-And I’m glad to be coming out of a month of listening with the new-found knowledge.
+I found myself saying ‘ohhh! so THAT’S what it’s called!’ so many times while I was listening to their albums.
+And I’m glad to be coming out of a month of listening with the newfound knowledge.
 A couple of the tracks that I rediscovered were What You’re Doing from Beatles For Sale (1964), Here, There And Everywhere from Revolver (1966), and Two Of Us and Across The Universe both from Let It Be (1970).
 Another fun discovery for me was learning that The Beatles wrote Getting Better from Sgt.
 Pepper’s Lonely Hearts Club Band (1967).
 In my head that was a Smash Mouth original, specifically for the film The Cat In The Hat.
-Oh how I was wrong haha!
+Oh, how I was wrong!

 ‘Abbey Road’ (1969) – The Beatles.